11 Things to Do in Budapest in August

 Budapest Card| ©denhamgreen

-One of the best aspects of Budapest is its public transportation options.
-There are several options to choose from, including metro, suburban railroads, boats, streetcars and buses.
+One of the best things about Budapest is its public transportation options.
+There are several options to choose from, including the metro, suburban railways, boats, trams, and buses.

-There are two separate categories of public transport depending on the time of day.
-Daytime transportation is available from 04:30 AM to 11:50 PM and nighttime transportation is available from 11:50 PM to 4:30 AM.
-To make getting around the city easier, there are many travel cards such as the Budapest Card to save money on public transportation, including a 24-hour travel card, a 72-hour travel card and even a 7-day travel card.
+There are two separate categories of public transportation based on the time of day.
+Daytime service runs from 4:30 AM to 11:50 PM, and nighttime service runs from 11:50 PM to 4:30 AM.
+To make getting around the city easier, there are many travel cards like the Budapest Card to save money on public transportation, including a 24-hour travel card, a 72-hour travel card, and even a 7-day travel card.

 Buy the Budapest Card